brianlugo1/AIConnector/README.md

 https://platform.openai.com/

 Step 2:
-Create an API KEY at the following link after logging in: https://platform.openai.com/api-keys
+Create the API KEY with the name `OPEN_API_KEY` at the following link after logging in: https://platform.openai.com/api-keys

 Step 3: